ideo/universal-remote/README.md

 # universal-remote

+This project is an exploration of how to use LLMs to make searching for movie recommendations easier and more natural.

 ### Use
 1. Scrape the all plot summaries from IMDB for each movie in the IM_S_DB with the following.
 It will save `movie_summaries.csv` to `data/`.
     ```bash